-Screening should begin at age 45, taper around 75, and stop by 85.
+Screening should be started at age 45, and reduce your frequency around age 75, and stop completely at age 85.

 | Test Type | Procedure | Screening Frequency |